 This Year's Theme

-In addition discussion of the workshop theme, other workshop sessions will focus a wider range of topics of interest to department leaders such as:
+In addition to sessions on the workshop theme, time will be set aside for presentations and discussions on a wider range of topics of interest to department leaders such as:

 - Getting started as a department chair

-With the help of past participants and leaders, the program and schedule for the workshop is being developed by Ken Foote (U of Colorado), former department head and AAG president (2010-11); J.W.
-Harrington, Jr. (U of Washington), vice-chancellor for academic affairs (U Washington Tacoma) and former department head; Michael Solem, AAG Director of Educational Affairs and principal investigator on the EDGE project; Jan Monk, long-term Executive Director of the Southwest Institute for Research on Women (U of Arizona) and AAG President (2001-2002). and others.
+With the help of past participants and leaders, the program and schedule for the workshop is being developed by Ken Foote (U of Connecticut), department head and AAG president (2010-11); J.W.
+Harrington, Jr., vice-chancellor for academic affairs (U Washington Tacoma) and former department head; Michael Solem, AAG Director of Educational Affairs and principal investigator on the EDGE project, and others.

 Cost, Registration, Accommodation and Travel